CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the module INF.3 Electrotechnical cabling.md

 Dust-blocked fans can overheat the IT equipment being cooled, but can also become a source of fire.

 Fans should therefore be inspected and cleaned at regular intervals for free concentricity and for dust deposits.
-This should be done at least once a year and if there is a noticeable need more often.
+This should be done at least once a year and, if there is a need for it, more often.

 ### 2.3 Measures for increased protection requirements
 The following are proposed measures that go beyond the state of the art level of protection and should be considered in case of increased protection needs.
 The letters in brackets indicate which basic values ​​are given priority protection by the measure (C = confidentiality, I = integrity, A = availability).